prowe/dotNetCoreDemo/blog.md

 $ dotnet ef database update
 ```

 The first command creates a "Migration" which is a file in the migrations folder that will perform the needed DML to get the databse to the target structure EF expects.
 The second command upgrades the configured database.
-A cool feature of the EF toolset here is that it actually looks at the application to determine the configuration for connecting to the database.
+A cool feature of the EF toolset is that it actually looks at the application to determine the configuration for connecting to the database.
 This is why we didn't have to specify any configuration as part of the "database update" command.

 If we rerun the application and hit (http://localhost:5000/pokemon/) we should now get an empty Json array.